jatinsharma0e0/classic-snake-game/replit.md

 ## Recent Changes

+**Code Cleanup and Optimization (July 19, 2025):**
+- Removed redundant comments and unused code from HTML, CSS, and JavaScript files
+- Cleaned up obsolete references to removed features (snake animations, unused buttons)
+- Simplified audio manager calls by removing redundant && checks
+- Removed unused CSS classes for features that were previously removed
+- Streamlined codebase from 3,608 lines to optimized version for better maintainability
+- Project successfully migrated to Replit environment with all functionality preserved

+## Previous Changes

 **Complete Snake Animation Removal (July 19, 2025):**
 - Completely removed all snake animation logic from the home page for maximum simplicity
 - Removed SVG overlay, snake path creation, food placement, and all animation functions